wbrickner/change-object/README.md

 ### Nested Access Syntax

 If you'd like to modify a property nested within another object, this is simple.
-You use update-object's special nested access syntax.
+You use change-object's special nested access syntax.

 `topLevelProperty->child property->0->color`